xamarin/web-tests/README.md

 Listening for Connections
 -------------------------

-All you have to do is select Test Session / Listen from the main menu and it will listen at 0.0.0.0:8888.
-FIXME: this endpoint should be configurable.
+Select "Wait for connection" as "Server Mode" in the settings dialog.

 Then connect from the Xamarin.AsyncTests.Console.exe command-line tool:

     $ mono --debug Xamarin.AsyncTests.Console.exe --gui=127.0.0.1:8888 Xamarin.WebTests.Console.exe

 This tool understands some additional command-line options:

-* --result=FILE
+* `--result=FILE`
   Dump full test result in XML form into that file.

-* --log-level=LEVEL
+* `--log-level=LEVEL`
   Modify local log level.

-* --optional-gui
+* `--optional-gui`
-  Fall back to running tests locally if GUI connection fails with SocketError.ConnectionRefused.
+  Fall back to running tests locally if GUI connection fails with `SocketError.ConnectionRefused`.

-* --settings=FILE
+* `--settings=FILE`
   Load settings from that file.
 The GUI will override those.

-* --connect=ENDPOINT
+* `--connect=ENDPOINT`
   Connect to a remote server.
 Cannot be used together with the GUI.
 Used for Mobile.

-* --gui=ENDPOINT
+* `--gui=ENDPOINT`
   Connect to the GUI and wait for commands.

-* --dependency=ASSEMBLY
+* `--dependency=ASSEMBLY`
   Loads the specified assembly as a dependency.
 Can be used multiple times.

 This is the recommended mode of operation for debugging and fixing bugs.
-You launch the GUI from a terminal, then run Xamarin.AsyncTests.Console from within Xamarin Studio.
+You launch the GUI from a terminal, then run `Xamarin.AsyncTests.Console` from within Xamarin Studio.
 This gives you the full Xamarin Studio debugging functionality while still being able to use the GUI to view test results, select which tests to run, etc.

 The external process is required because the TLS tests need to be run with a custom Mono runtime which has the new TLS changes.
-Without an external process, you would have to either install this custom runtime as the default /Library/Frameworks/Mono.framework or build Xamarin.Mac for your custom prefix.
+Without an external process, you would have to either install this custom runtime as the default `/Library/Frameworks/Mono.framework` or build Xamarin.Mac for your custom prefix.

 The inter-process communication layer only uses Sockets and XML, so it won't interfer with